-Yet, despite the vital conviction you keeps so close to heart, you occasionally come to a point where you don’t have much of a choice.
+Yet, despite the vital conviction you keep so close to your heart, occasionally you do come to a point where you don’t have much of a choice.
 Difference, though, what you give up on is not life, and it doesn’t mean you will never try again.

-Sometimes you have to give up on things that do not work anymore, or things that never really worked.
+Sometimes you have to give up on things that do not work anymore, or things that have never really worked.
 Sometimes people give up on a relationship, or a marriage.
 Sometimes, after trying for years to hang on at a company because heaven knows you needed the money, you give up.
 You quit.
 You wipe your hands of something you gave your best to make work.

 And sometimes you let go of the steering wheel of projects you have driven over a thousand rocky roads.
 You let go of the wheel, you unbuckle your seatbelt, and you jump out of the car before it comes to a crashing halt at the base of a wall, or before it shoots off the edge of a cliff.